Logo

 4. Be persistent.

-5. Be careful not to make any statements that can be construed as defamatory.
+5. Be careful not to make any statements construed as defamatory.

 7. If you are being harassed or discriminated against, do not be afraid to file a complaint.
 You can take the initiative and approach your harasser or discriminatory person directly.

-If you are unhappy with the outcome of your complaint in the Ministry of Human Resources & Emiratisation, there are a few things that you can do.
+Suppose you are dissatisfied with the resolution of your complaint at the Ministry of Human Resources & Emiratisation or cannot obtain information about your MOHRE complaint against your employer.
+In that case, there are specific steps you can take.
 First, speak to your manager about why you feel unsatisfied with the results of your complaint.
 If your complaint was refused or not acted upon promptly, speak to the Minister responsible for human resources and Emiratisation about your concerns.
 Finally, if you still feel unsatisfied with the outcome of your complaint, file a grievance with the Labour Arbitration Commission.

 Apart from this, here are some tips to get the best result:

-1. Make sure you have all the information you need to make a strong case.
+1. Ensure you have all the necessary information to make a strong case.

 2. Be prepared to take your complaint further if necessary.

-3. Be patient - it can take time for the Ministry to process complaints and respond to them.
+3. Be patient - it can take time for the Ministry to process and respond to complaints.

 4. Keep track of how your complaint is progressing - checking in once a month is a good practice so that you know where things stand.